National Symphony Orchestra (Ireland): History

+In September 2025, the NSO Ireland announced the appointment of Alexander Shelley as its next principal conductor, effective with the 2026-2027 season, with an initial contract of three seasons.
+Shelley took the role of principal conductor-designate with immediate effect.

 Relocation and new status

 Under increasing financial pressure, in 2018, RTÉ commissioned an independent review of their orchestras.
 The "Boden Report" outlined several options for the future of both the NSO and RTÉ Concert Orchestra, including the closure of one or other of the orchestras and moving one to the National Concert Hall.

-In the Budget 2020, it was announced that the NSO would move to the NCH, with a budget of €8 million being provided by the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media.
+In the Budget 2020, the Irish government announced that the NSO would move to the NCH, with a budget of €8 million being provided by the Department of Culture, Communications and Sport.
 This took effect on 24 January 2022.